MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-activationcomplete.md

 ---
-Description: Defines if the subscription has been activated, and the machine should immediately attempt to connect.
+description: Defines if the subscription has been activated, and the machine should immediately attempt to connect.
 Search.Product: eADQiWindows 10XVcnh
 title: ActivationComplete
 ms.assetid: dab1e552-a1d6-4ca2-b41e-6bcf2b3c05a5